 Down & Moisture

 Increasingly, manufacturers are using hydrophobic down in their products, which is down treated with a DWR coating for added water resistance.
 There are a lot of claims about the efficacy of this treatment, and we recommend you check out the findings of our tester Ian Nicholson in his Buying Advice article for Backpacking Sleeping Bags.
 The short summary is, while purchasing a bag with hydrophobic or treated down can't hurt, we don't recommend that you rely on it to save you in a downpour.
-Products in this review that are filled with hydrophobic down are the Sea to Summit Spark I and Ember II, the Sierra Designs Backcountry Quilt 700, the Katabatic Gear Palisade 30, and The North Face Superlight 15.
+Products in this review that are filled with hydrophobic down are the Mountain Hardwear Ghost Whisperer 20, Marmot Phase 30, Sea to Summit Spark I and Ember II, the Sierra Designs Backcountry Quilt 700, and the Katabatic Gear Palisade 30.

 Another nice feature to look for is a DWR coating on the shell fabric of the sleeping bag, or bags made with a shell fabric that is naturally water resistant, like the Pertex Quantum fabric.
 While these coatings should again not be relied upon to keep a bag dry when it is wet outside, they can be nice for helping to prevent absorption of water due to condensation inside a tent, especially around the foot of the bag.
 It is also possible to apply your own after-market DWR coating when you wash your down bag (see the care instructions at the end of this article for advice on doing so).